Happiness can be defined as a state of well-being characterized by emotions ranging from satisfaction to intense joy.

-One study found that oxytocin absorption increased feelings of envy and schadenfreude (“pleasure derived from someone else’s misfortune”), while another suggested that while it increased feelings of closeness in one’s clique, in some individuals it increased mistrust of strangers.
+One study found that oxytocin absorption increased feelings of envy and schadenfreude (“pleasure derived from someone else’s misfortune”).
+At the same time, another suggested that while it increased feelings of closeness in one’s clique, it increased mistrust of strangers in some individuals.

-Be that as it may, although oxytocin may not be solely responsible for positive human bonding, it still plays an important role in how we interact with others.
+Be that as it may, although oxytocin may not be solely responsible for positive human bonding, it still plays a vital role in how we interact with others.
 It is released during moments of shared intimacy, be it family, platonic, romantic, or sexual.